 - Commemorative date promotional resources

-Indigenous connections to traditionally used lands and water are reinforced in many heritage places names.
+Indigenous connections to ancestral lands, waters and ice are reinforced in many heritage places names.

 Supporting Indigenous land management and oversight.

 Since time immemorial, Indigenous peoples have been nurturing a long-term relationship with ice, lands and waters, resulting in deep understandings of places and living systems.

 Strong relationships with Indigenous partners are essential to Parks Canada’s work and contribute to the process of reconciliation.

 Collaborating with Indigenous communities across Canada, Parks Canada and Indigenous peoples are partners in conserving natural and cultural heritage and sharing the stories of these treasured places.